 When the original Karateka had his legs open wide and then closed them and opened them again to gain momentum over distance, the Krav Maga kicks start form a closed legs stance pushing them into a lunge using gravity's help in the start of the motion and almost like jumping forward landing on the base foot comfortably to execute the kick forcefully and accurately.

 In addition it is sorted out in perspective according to the best solution in each distance and angle.
 So really Pure Krav Maga is not going through the training of other martial arts, but going through the training of their essence if they have any.

 So if you are looking for fun, daily challenges of the unknown fame of winning competition or being brave and losing hoping you win some, hoping you will be the star one day, take MMA.
 You might get injured but most likely you will not lose your life.
 If your dream is to become a boxer then put all your efforts into it.
 If you do not like to grapple then take Muay Thai, and you can beat your opponent with kicks punches knees and elbows.

 If you want to develop your muscles in wrestling skills you can either take wrestling or Judo or Brazilian Jujitsu especially if you want to wear long pants instead of the tights.

 Brazilian Jujitsu concentrates on mastery of all the counter to the throw and restraint attempts using Jujitsu.

-If you are looking for an activity class to you and your children get the best available program next to where you live.
+If you are looking for an activity class for yourself and your children, get the best available program next to where you live.

 But if you want to learn self defense quickly learn Pure Krav Maga and if there is no school close to you, get the Pure Krav Maga - Self defense Mastery Training DVD's after you have read the book and find yourself someone to train with.